-Imagine yourself completely zen in your favourite yoga position, your mind just overflowing with that happy and content feeling, when suddenly you realize something very worrying for your breathing techniques indeed: you are practicing on top of a PVC product with a cocktail of other toxic chemicals mixed into it.
+Imagine yourself completely zen in your favourite yoga position, your mind just overflowing with that happy and content feeling, when suddenly you realize something very worrying for your breathing techniques indeed: you are practising on top of a PVC product with a cocktail of other toxic chemicals mixed into it.

 Don’t panic.
 To all the frustrated yogi’s out there: we hear you.

 Finding an eco yoga mat that is not harmful to your health and the environment is hard.
 But, we found the solution: a yoga mat made from natural rubber, completely free of toxic materials!
-It sounds almost too good to be true, but over at Manduka they made that dream a reality by creating their eKO yoga mat line.
+It sounds almost too good to be true, but over at Manduka, they made that dream a reality by creating their eKO yoga mat line.

 This particular one, the eKO Lite yoga mat in acai colour is our personal favourite.
 It is: